ericaxu/hackerrank-hints/Algorithmic Challenges/Dynamic Programming/README.md

 Consider the sequence starting at the end, of length 1.
 Any sequence of length 1 meets all the criteria for a longest sequence.
 Notate the `bestsofar` array as `1` for this case.

 Consider the last two elements of the sequence.
-If the penultimate number is larger than the last one, then the `bestsofar1 is `2` (which is `1 + bestsofar` for the last number).
+If the penultimate number is larger than the last one, then the `bestsofar` is `2` (which is `1 + bestsofar` for the last number).
 Otherwise, it's `1`.

 Consider any element prior to the last two.
 Any time it's larger than an element closer to the end, its `bestsofar` element becomes at least one larger than that of the smaller element that was found.
 Upon termination, the largest of the `bestsofar`s is the length of the longest descending subsequence.